jaytimm/american-political-data-and-r/README.md

   ungroup()
 ```

-> A summary of congressional district counts by presidential voting lineage for the 2008, 2012 & 2016 presidential elections.
+> A summary of congressional district counts by presidential voting group for the 2008, 2012 & 2016 presidential elections.
+Only the series "McCain &lt; Obama &lt; Clinton" is unattested.

 ``` r
 dailykos_pres_flips %>%